uc-cdis/gen3sdk-python/README.md

 For example, a common use case for this is if you have a file full of metadata from dbGaP and want to get associated GUIDs for each row.
 You can then add the dbGaP metadata to the metadata service for those GUIDs with the file output from this merge script.

 The script is also fairly configurable depending on how you need to map between the two files.
+Even if the "indexing file" doesn't include GUIDs, this script can still be used to combine 2 manifests based on a common column.

 The ideal scenario is when you can map column to column between your _metadata manifest_ and _indexing manifest_ (e.g. what's in indexd).